Dynamic Sparse Training with Structured Sparsity: Results

 \subsection{ResNet-18 trained on CIFAR-10}

-Our training regimen generally follows \citet{evci_rigging_2021}, see \cref{sec:cifar_training_details} for more information.
-We repeat training with five different random seeds for both methods and report the mean and standard deviation compared to a densely-connected benchmark model in~\Cref{table:resnet18_cifar10_table}.
+We use a variant of ResNet-18 with reduced kernel dimensions and stride in the first two convolutional layers to obtain a model suitable for CIFAR-10; our training regimen generally follows \citet{evci_rigging_2021}, see \cref{sec:cifar_training_details} for more information.
+We repeat training with five different random seeds for both methods and report the mean and 95\% confidence interval compared to a densely-connected benchmark model in~\Cref{table:resnet18_cifar10_table}.
 These results confirm that imposing a constant fan-in constraint during sparse training does not significantly degrade generalization performance of the \gls{snn} compared to the \gls{rigl} method.
-We inspect the connectivity of ResNet models trained with the \gls{rigl} method and find, as shown in \cref{fig:imagenet_perc_active}, that at 95\% sparsity $10.9\%$ of neurons are removed completely.
-Thus, \gls{rigl} results in fewer, but more densely connected neurons, whereas the fan-in constraint enforces that all neurons are retained.

-In \cref{fig:resnet18_width} we plot the number of neurons ablated at ablation thresholds of 0, 30, and 50\% to demonstrate how the $\gamma_{sal}$ hyperparameter can be used to guide the final model width during training.
+In \cref{fig:resnet18_width} we plot the number of neurons ablated at ablation thresholds of 0\%, 30\%, and 50\% to demonstrate how the $\gamma_{sal}$ hyperparameter can be used to guide the final model width during training.